joemoose/psiops/docs/playing.md

 1. Select an *applicable attribute*.
 See the following section.
 2. Roll **2D6** and add the *attribute score*.
-3. Compare the sum to the results list.
+3. Compare the sum to the *results* list.
 4. Apply the result.

 The process may seem cumbersome at first, but with practice, you’ll make action rolls instinctively.
-Details follow.

 ### Applicable Attributes

-The attribute that determines the outcome of your actions depends on how you describe the action you’re undertaking.
+The *attribute* that applies to your *action rolls* depends on how you describe the action you're undertaking.
+The attribute that most seems to influence a successful outcome is the one that applies, whether it is STRENGTH, REFLEXES, TACTICS, or WILLPOWER.

 Your own imagination and creativity shape how your operator approaches their tasks.
 Play to your character’s abilities.

 Descriptions of the attributes and how they might be used follow: